aravindkarthik96/Blanca/README.md

 **writeText(text, posX, posY)**
 Draws text at the given x and y position

+**clear()**
+Clears the blanca canvas

 ###loops
-Repeating actions on blanca is extreamly simple.
+Repeating actions on blanca is extremely simple.
 Here is an example how to draw 3 circles on the UI :

     drawCircle(100,100,100)
     drawCircle(100,200,200)